 Publications

-I’m also on Google Scholar.
+Check out my Google Scholar profile for a more complete publication list.
 My PhD thesis can be found online as a pdf.

 Simultaneous calcium and spike recording in a zebrafish neuronRupprecht P, Carta S, Hoffmann A, Echizen M, Blot A, Kwan AC, Dan Y, Hofer SB, Kitamura K, Helmchen F*, and Friedrich RW*.
 A database and deep learning toolbox for noise-optimized, generalized spike inference from calcium imaging.
 Nature Neuroscience (2021)